Liberace: Illness and death

-Cary James Wyman, his alleged lover of seven years, had HIV and died in May 1997 at age 34.
-Another alleged lover, Chris Adler, came forward after Liberace's death and claimed that Liberace had infected him with HIV.
-Adler died in 1990 at age 30.
+Cary James Wyman, his personal assistant and alleged lover, had HIV and later died in May 1995 at age 34.

-Liberace's body is entombed along with those of his mother and brother at Forest Lawn, Hollywood Hills Cemetery in Los Angeles.
+Liberace's body is entombed along with his mother and brother at Forest Lawn, Hollywood Hills Cemetery in Los Angeles.
 In 1994, the Palm Springs Walk of Stars dedicated a Golden Palm Star to him.

 Awards

-Liberace was recognized during his career with two Emmy Awards, six gold albums, and two stars on the Hollywood Walk of Fame.Thornton, Diane S. (January 28, 1996).
-"Liberace's legacy: He's still drawing fans".
-The San Francisco Examiner. p.
-T3.
+Liberace was recognized during his career with two Emmy Awards, six gold albums, and two stars on the Hollywood Walk of Fame.

-Liberace performed 56 sold-out shows at Radio City Music Hall, which set box-office records a few months before his death.

 Closure of Liberace Museum and Tivoli Gardens Restaurant

 In October 2010, the Liberace Museum in Las Vegas closed after 31 years of being open to the public.
 In June 2011, Liberace's Tivoli Gardens Restaurant, then operated by Carluccio's, closed its location next to the museum and relocated elsewhere.
-According to Liberace Foundation President Jack Rappaport, the museum had been in negotiations with money interests on the Las Vegas strip to relocate the museum but were unsuccessful.
+According to Liberace Foundation President Jack Rappaport, the museum had been in negotiations with money interests on the Las Vegas strip to relocate the museum, but were unsuccessful.
 The Liberace Foundation, which provides college scholarships to up-and-coming performers, continued to function.

-In January 2013, the Liberace Foundation announced plans to relocate the museum to downtown Las Vegas, with a targeted opening date of 2014.
+In January 2013, the Liberace Foundation announced plans to move the museum to downtown Las Vegas, with a targeted opening date of 2014.
 In 2014, however, Liberace Foundation chairman Jonathan Warren announced that the deal for the new museum had failed.

 As of April 7, 2016, Liberace's cars are on display, as well as a piano and several costumes, at the Liberace Garage, located in Las Vegas.